-Nearly all your learning will take place online this fall.
+Nearly all your learning will take place online.
 You’ll also be able to access many learning supports and services at a distance.
 For example, your instructor may set up online office hours, or you could connect with a peer tutor via video call.
 See the UFV Online website to learn more about how online learning will look.

 It might be necessary for you to be on a UFV campus if: